phpstan/phpstan/website/src/config-reference.md

 Clickable editor URL
 -----------------

-You can configure PHPStan to show clickable editor URL leading to the file and line with error in the default `table` error formatter.
+You can configure PHPStan to show a clickable URL in the default `table` error formatter, to open the file with the error directly in your IDE.
 [Learn more](/user-guide/output-format#opening-file-in-an-editor)

 Related config key: `editorUrl`